Cloud Mining Bitcoin

 I like the cloud mining concept, and believe it’s an amazing concept to scale your mining business.
 Furthermore, the amount of effort and difficulty to start mining this way is extremely close to zero.

-Still, cloud mining does not offer you any security in case things go very bad.
+Still, cloud mining does not offer you any security in case things go very badly.
 If prices suddenly drop a lot, you may lose a lot of money as you end up with coins that aren’t worthy anymore.
 On other hand, mining with your hardware is security itself- you’ll always be able to sell your mining equipment that can be used for gaming or ordinary PC work.